cch71/T27Website/content/general-info/adult-leadership.md

 ### Troop Committee

-The Troop Committee is the troop’s board of directors and supports the troop program.
+The Troop Committee is the troop's board of directors and supports the troop program.

-The Troop Committee’s responsibilities are:
+The Troop Committee's responsibilities are:

 - To ensure that quality adult leadership is recruited and trained.
 - To provide adequate meeting facilities.